 Self-conscious and craving bed, we blearily pulled on our swimsuits and slipped into the water.
 Shyness was soon replaced with glee and it didn’t even matter that our bodies were distended husks.
 We felt wonderful.
 Perhaps it was due to the abundance of bubbles.
 A hangover is a terrible weight—it makes sense that the solution is to make oneself as light as possible.

-9/10: It’s impossible to stress this enough: a truly effective salve for a hangover is to get into a jacuzzi and drink prosecco with people you adore.
+9/10: It’s impossible to stress this enough: a truly effective salve for a hangover is to get into a jacuzzi and drink prosecco with lovely people .

 1/10 until it became 7/10.
 Let’s split the difference and say 4/10.